-- Raising the minimum age of criminal responsibility to 14 years is consistent with contemporary understanding of childhood development and human rights standards. - Alongside this, government must address the root causes of offending, by preventing and intervening early when children and young people experience abuse, violence and neglect, to reduce the number of young people who encounter the youth justice system. - Government must also invest in appropriate alternatives to detention, providing therapeutic interventions for young people.
-This must include appropriate and adequate mental health services, from primary (prevention and early intervention) through to tertiary services, with capacity to provide care to young people with complex needs. - The high rates of detention of First Nations young people highlight the need for dedicated responses to address this.
-Raising the minimum age of criminal responsibility is an essential first step.
-Addressing structural and systemic racism, and investing in programs delivered via community controlled organisations are also critical.
+- → The Commonwealth Government should take steps to ensure that Australia meets its obligations under the UN Convention on the Rights of the Child. - → This requires raising the minimum age of criminal responsibility to 14 years, bringing consistency with human rights standards and contemporary understanding of childhood development. - → Governments must address the root causes of offending, by preventing and intervening early when children and young people experience abuse, violence and neglect, to reduce the number of young people who encounter the youth justice system. - → Government must also invest in appropriate alternatives to detention, providing therapeutic interventions for young people.
+This must include appropriate and adequate mental health services, from primary (prevention and early intervention) through to tertiary services, with capacity to provide care to young people with complex needs.